xlhd19980327/lipidIntegratedAnalysis/README.md

   stop("At least one group have no more than 2 replicates, PROGRAM EXIT!")
 }
 ```
+- **Control flow WARNING** The code somewhere contains a group by group analysis,
+which will use control flow.
+The code only shows the control flow style but contains wrong coding logical structure.
+The control flow WARNING will indicate this code below the comment "!!!!!Control flow WARNING".
+In the ultimate version, these codes should be revised to the correct structure.

 - **Client options** A function having client options will following formats:
   - The first line of the function will contain the necessary arguments.